For finance teams navigating multi-chain DeFi complexity

-This guide covers eight practical steps for building a scalable, compliant DeFi accounting framework.
+This guide sets out eight proven practices for building a scalable, transparent, and audit-ready DeFi accounting framework in 2025.

 - Automate Transaction Tracking